huangk3/Getting_and_Cleaning_data/CodeBook.md

 7. Use rbind and cbind to combine the tables of test group and training group, and get the result (dataframe "Glob_D") for step 1.

-8. Output the tidy dataset created in step 7 (file name "Glob_clean_data.txt").

-9. Obtain the index of mean/std (use function "grepl") variable from "features.txt", and extracts only the measurements on the mean and standard deviation for each measurement using the index (dataframe "M_and_SD").
+8. Obtain the index of mean/std (use function "grepl") variable from "features.txt", and extracts only the measurements on the mean and standard deviation for each measurement using the index (dataframe "M_and_SD").

-10. Transform the dataset, convert the class of activity column to factor.
+9. Transform the dataset, convert the class of activity column to factor.
 Label the activities using descriptive name.

-11. Use ddply of the "plyr" packge creates the second, independent tidy data set with the average of each variable for each activity and each subject (dataframe "Mean_of_M_and_SD").
+10. Use ddply of the "plyr" packge creates the second, independent tidy data set with the average of each variable for each activity and each subject (dataframe "Mean_of_M_and_SD").

-12. Output the data in tab delimited formate to local file ("Mean_of_M_and_SD.txt").
+11. Output the data in tab delimited formate to local file ("Mean_of_M_and_SD.txt").